flutter/website/src/platform-integration/ios/app-extensions.md

        </div>
    </figure>

-1. {: type="a"}Open the Flutter app project settings in Xcode to share build configurations.
+1. Open the Flutter app project settings in Xcode to share build configurations.

+   {: type="a"}
    1. Navigate to the **Info** tab.
    1. Expand the **Configurations** group.
    1. Expand the **Debug**, **Profile**, and **Release** entries.